 #DIY T-Con Board Troubleshooting and Repairs

 The Timing Control (T-Con) board sits between the main board and the panel and handles pixel timing signals.
-When it fails, you get uniformly spaced vertical lines across the entire screen.
+According to Samsung’s service documentation, a failing T-Con produces uniformly spaced vertical lines across the entire screen.
+The spacing pattern confirms it’s a timing signal failure rather than panel damage.

 #Accessing the T-Con Board

-Power off the TV and unplug it.
-Wait 60 seconds.
-Remove the back panel screws or plastic clips.
-The T-Con board is the small board near the center of the panel with two ribbon cables attached, one on each side.
+Power off, unplug, wait 60 seconds.
+Remove the back panel.
+The T-Con board is near the center with two ribbon cables attached.

 #Troubleshooting T-Con Issues